kgisl/pythonFDP/manual/lab6-kgashok.py.md

 ### Bonus 2
 1. How will you rewrite the function `getMaxNumber()` using the in-built function `max` (https://docs.python.org/3/library/functions.html?highlight=max#max)?
 2. Can you reduce the function to a one-liner?
+Under what conditions will the one-liner function fail?

 ### Bonus 3